 Your legal policies should be tailored specifically to your website, so it’s crucial that you avoid the temptation to copy and paste your competitor’s legal policies.

 The FTC does not require you to have a terms and conditions document on your website; in fact, it’s entirely possible, from a legal standpoint, to do business without one.
 However, doing so is akin to making a handshake deal in real life versus having a written contract.
 With a handshake deal, you’re taking the other party at their word that they will uphold their obligations.

-Building a customized terms and conditions agreement allows you to set the rules of your site, be it establishing guidelines for proper user behavior on your discussion forum or signing up for a free trial of your online app.
+Generating a terms and conditions agreement allows you to set the rules of your site, be it establishing guidelines for proper user behavior on your discussion forum or signing up for a free trial of your online app.

 Although many people are said to ignore disclaimers because they appear so frequently, they are an important part of business correspondence.
 They are also a common sight on websites to remind users of the limitations of the service provided.

 An excellent example of a disclaimer is found on most law firm websites, stating that the information is of a general nature only and not to be used as legal advice.
 The intent of that kind of a disclaimer is to prevent someone from suing a law firm after suffering harm from following general advice they received from the site.